Melyns/Schizo-Bots/README.md

 > You must *always* keep one browser window open at `http://127.0.0.1:8000/` otherwise the chat will get messed up!

 ## Customization
-Currently you can change `config.ini` to customize the name of the bots, thier personality, sampler parameters, and the API address.
+You can change `config.ini` to customize the name of the bots, thier personality, sampler parameters, and the API address.

 ## License
 This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the [LICENSE](LICENSE) file for details.